The Origins of Tulips

 - Of the approximately 1,800 new plant varieties that enter the European market each year, 65% originate in the Netherlands.

 Gardeners have developed the garden tulip bulbs for which the Dutch are famous substantially, since they were first commercialised in the 16th century.
 The skill of hybridists has consistently improved the quality.
-Skilful horticulturalists have replaced older varieties with larger, sturdier, healthier bulbs with flowers in a much wider variety of colours.
+Skillful horticulturalists have replaced older varieties with larger, sturdier, healthier bulbs with flowers in a much wider variety of colours.

 For more information about the fascinating story of the tulip, check out the website of the Amsterdam Tulip Museum.
 This website is an excellent resource on all things relating to these gorgeous and quintessentially Dutch flowers.